NecsusECS/Necsus/README.md

 #### Restore

 The `Restore` directive is the opposite of `Save`.
-It accepts a json blob, deserializes it, then invokes any systems marked with `restoreSys`.
+It accepts a json stream, deserializes it, then invokes any systems marked with `restoreSys`.
 The key names of the JSON are expected to be the type names that get passed in to the `restoreSys` systems.